 The intersection of D1- and D2-generation folds results in domal structures observed throughout the region.
-These structures are exemplified by the Arcai Syncline, where a D1 N-S anticlinorium is cross-cut by a D2 E-W anticline, resulting in a domal antiform cored by the Darkhat Group (fig. 3).
+These structures are exemplified within the Arcai Syncline, where a D1 N-S anticlinorium is cross-cut by a D2 E-W anticline, resulting in a domal antiform cored by rocks of the Darkhat Group (fig. 3).

-Apart from thrust-proximal outcrops, which typically exhibit fault-plane-parallel planar cleavage between 1–3 m on either side of observed fault surfaces, secondary fabrics are not pervasive across the Khoridol Saridag Range.
+Apart from thrust-proximal outcrops, which typically exhibit fault-plane-parallel planar cleavage ~1–3 m on either side of observed fault surfaces, secondary fabrics are not pervasive across the Khoridol Saridag Range.
 Some axial planar cleavage is apparent near fold axes, and on the limbs m- to cm-scale parasitic folds are present within well-bedded carbonate strata.
 Siliciclastic strata carry a weak cleavage that is typically subparallel to the nearest major fault plane orientation.
 Siliciclastic rocks also appear to mediate the location of many of the major thrusts in the region, with faults propagating along or near the contact between carbonate and siliciclastic strata.
 Furthermore, thrusts that juxtapose two carbonate panels often include entrained slivers of siliciclastic material (fig. 8A).

-Traces of E-dipping thrust faults are axial parallel with D1 folds, and those of S-dipping thrust faults are axial parallel with D2 structures (fig. SI1).
-An additional fault with a D1-parallel trace runs along the base of the easternmost Khoridol Saridag Range, and has a shallow westward dip (fig. 3).
-Although poorly exposed, metasedimentary rocks that make up the footwall of the thrust have a well-developed, planar to undulating cleavage that is similar to that observed on the footwall of the Arcai Gol Thrust to the north (fig. 8B).
+Traces of E-dipping thrust faults are axial parallel with D1 folds, and those of S-dipping thrust faults are axial parallel with D2 structures (fig. S1).
+An additional major fault with a D1-parallel trace runs along the base of the easternmost Khoridol Saridag Range, and has a shallow westward dip (fig. 3).
+Although poorly exposed, metasedimentary rocks that make up the footwall of the thrust have a well-developed, planar to undulating cleavage that is similar in character to that observed on the footwall of the Arcai Gol Thrust to the north (fig. 8B).

 The faults described above are crosscut by Ordovician and Permian intrusions, which are subsequently cross-cut by E-W trending, steeply dipping oblique sinistral normal faults with typical lateral offsets of a few hundred meters (fig. 3).
 This fault set is further cut by east-dipping normal faults capped by Neogene basalts.